Skip to main content

 (III) disclosing inquirer data, with identifying information, only with the informed consent, either written or verbal, of the older person or by his or her authorized representative.
 When verbal consent is obtained, the date and circumstances are documented.

-(ii) Data collection forms include at a minimum the information listed in this unit.
+(ii) Data collection forms include at minimum the information listed in this unit.
 Inquirers have the right to withhold information not directly relevant to the resolution of their problems.
 Information includes:

 (I) name, address, and telephone number of caller;